mraheigvd/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 For running pranks you have to clone this repo then edit config.properties, EMAILS_FILE and MESSAGES_FILES consequently.

-After that, you just have to run MailRobot.java and looking at http://<DOCKER_IP_MACHINE>:8080/
+After that, you just have to run MailRobot.java and look at http://<DOCKER_IP_MACHINE>:8080/